tjoyner/ofvioletsandlicorice/chapter2.md

 "Isn't that a risk for your palate?" asked Silvio.

-"If it's not hot enough to burn...."
+"If it's not hot enough to burn..."

 "[The coffee overpowers the flavors](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#thecoffee)."